 He was confused about how the 2D design ultimately converted to a 3D package.
 His confusion began at the digital level and extended through the physical blank crafted on a sample table.

-It’s not that this designer was a slacker in the classroom—quite the contrary.
-It is not unusual for super smart folks to find it difficult to translate theory or great ideas into real applications without applied training—a paradox commonly referred to as the “Valley of Death.”
-Many companies face these obstacles within their own internal development processes, and it is the case for much of corporate research and development—theory is clearly understood on paper, but the bridge doesn’t always exist when it’s time to apply it in practice.
+It’s not that this designer was a slacker in the classroom — quite the contrary.
+It’s not unusual for super-smart folks to find it difficult to translate theory or great ideas into real applications without applied training — a paradox commonly referred to as the “Valley of Death.”
+Many companies face these obstacles within their own internal development processes, and it is the case for much of corporate research and development.
+Theories may be clearly understood on paper, but the bridge doesn’t always exist when it’s time to apply it in practice.

-Sam, upon wrapping up four years of design theory, found himself in that Valley of Death, not having the applied technical training or experience required to bridge his classroom lessons into what is required at the office.
+Sam, upon wrapping up four years of design theory, found himself in that Valley of Death without the applied technical training or experience to bridge his classroom lessons and the workplace.
 So, our team at The Packaging School took it upon ourselves to give him a few last lessons before he headed out into the big world.
-In just a few hours, we taught him how to create production-ready digital files, how to communicate his needs to a local printer, the difference between paperboard types, how those same digital files translated to a sampling table, and how to convert his flat cut-and-creased dieline into a 3D package.
-They were steps in the process that he literally didn’t even know existed.
+In just a few hours, we taught him crucial practices, like how to create production-ready digital files or communicate his needs to a local printer.
+We showed him the difference between paperboard types, how those same digital files translated to a sampling table, and how to convert his flat cut-and-creased dieline into a 3D package.
+They were all steps in the process that he didn’t even know existed.

-At PackagingSchool.com, we create onboarding education for new employees like Sam, showing them how to translate theories into practical packaging applications and providing them with the confidence to be effective and powerful employees for you right out of the gate.
+At PackagingSchool.com, we create onboarding education for new employees like Sam, showing them how to translate theories into practical packaging applications and provide them with confidence to be effective and powerful employees right out of the gate.